Can I Do My Own Legionella Risk Assessment? Self-Assessment Guide for Landlords

 For the full regulatory context, see our ACoP L8 and HSG274 guide.

 This guide covers self-assessment of legionella risk for landlords in England, Wales, and Scotland under ACoP L8.
+Scottish landlords should also note the additional obligations under the Repairing Standard — see our Scotland-specific differences guide.
 This is general compliance guidance, not legal or professional advice — for complex systems or properties with vulnerable occupants, consult a competent person as defined by ACoP L8.

 Sources